 Data readings from each fan are specific to the range configuration installed on the fan when the pressure or flow is read from the gauge.
-A Fan Pressure Line must be included in the set for each fan/range combination used during the test (if ranges have to be changed during a test to reach the required induced pressure).
+A Fan Pressure Line must be added in the set for each fan/range combination used during the test.
+New lines must be added if ranges have to be changed during a test to reach the required induced pressure.